Get some tax payback.

-Our tax agents focus on preparing and lodging tax returns.
-Your tax agent in Hejaz Accounting can help you determine how much income to declare and the size of any return you can expect.
+Our tax agents will prepare and lodge tax returns on your behalf while helping you determine how much income to declare and the size of any return you can expect.
 All our tax agents are registered with the Tax Practitioners Board Australia so you can expect high quality service.

 Online tax return